jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-18-vulnerabilities-and-attacks.md

 - Exploits: Bluejacking (spam), Bluesnarfing (data theft), Bluebugging (device control)
 - Risks from insecure pairing and weak encryption
 - Mitigation: disable unused Bluetooth, update devices, enforce policies
+- **Bluetooth:** wireless technology standard used for exchanging data between fixed and mobile devices over short distances without the need for an Internet connection
+	- **Insecure Device Pairing:** occurs when Bluetooth devices establish a connection without proper authentication
+	- **Device Spoofing:** occurs when an attacker impersonates a device to trick a user into connecting
+	- **On-Path Attack:** exploits Bluetooth protocol vulnerabilities to intercept and alter communications between devices without either party being aware
+- Bluejacking, Bluesnarfing, Bluebugging, Bluesmack, Blueborne
+- make calls, send text messages, access the internet
+- best practicies:
+	- turning off Bluetooth
+	- ensuring that devices are set to "non-discoverable" mode
+	- regularly updating devices
+	- only pairing with known and trusted devices
+	- always using unique PINs or passkeys
+	- always being cautious of unsolicited connection requests
+	- using encryption for sensitive data transfers

 ---